filipealmeida/liskak/README.md

-  -I, --upvote <ARG1>                   	Vote for delegates in file specified -O, --downvote <ARG1>                 	Remove vote from delegates in file specified -C, --checkVotes                      	Checks current votes, compares with upvote/downvote data in files (flags -I and -O) -R, --replaceVotes                    	Set the upvotes exactly as provided by the upvote list from -I flag -A, --commitVotes                     	Executes your voting orders with upvote/downvote data in files (flags -I and -O); check first with -C flag for action list
+  -I, --upvote <ARG1>                   	Vote for delegates in file specified -O, --downvote <ARG1>                 	Remove vote from delegates in file specified -C, --checkVotes                      	Checks current votes, compares with upvote/downvote data in files (flags -I and -O) -r, --replaceVotes                    	Set the upvotes exactly as provided by the upvote list from -I flag -A, --commitVotes                     	Executes your voting orders with upvote/downvote data in files (flags -I and -O); check first with -C flag for action list
   -v, --voteForIrondizzy                	Allow a spare voting slot to go to "hmachado" -y, --isForging                       	Test if forging